appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 1. On the sidebar, choose Task Definitions and Create a new Task Definition.
 2. Choose Fargate as the launch type, and proceed to the next step.
 3. Enter the task definition name.
-4. Set the task role to the one created in pre-requisite step 5.
+4. Set the task role to the one created in prerequisites - **Create the ECS task role**.
 5. Select the default Network mode.
 6. Set Linux as the Operating system family.
 7. Set the Task Execution Role option to [**Create new role**].